 In order to reduce infection rates and slow the spread of COVID-19, keeping space between you and others is one of the best tools possible at this time, since people can spread the virus before they know they are sick and even if they have no symptoms.Social distancing is important for everyone but especially helps protect people who are at higher risk of getting very sick.

-For employees at work on-site, a distance of 6 feet from others must be maintained in open spaces.
+A distance of 6 feet from others must be maintained in open spaces.
 In open spaces, this requires 36 square feet per person.
 In spaces marked for fire code occupancy, a good rule of thumb is to divide the fire code occupancy in half for the new occupancy limit (per state guidelines) and maintain 6 feet between people.

 - UC Planning, Design + Construction can assist with determining compliant occupancy restrictions as well as any changes needed in terms of appropriate signage.
 Floor plans for campus locations and space dimensions for such planning purposes can be found at https://space.uc.edu/.
 Point of contact for questions or consultation is Jamie Accurso, Director of Planning, at email@example.com